SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 driver = webdriver.Remote(options=options, command_executor="http://localhost:4444")
 ```

-In Node will perform query GraphQL in Hub based on Node SessionId and extract the value of `se:recordVideo` in capabilities before deciding to start video recording process or not.
+In recorder container will perform query GraphQL in Hub based on Node SessionId and extract the value of `se:recordVideo` in capabilities before deciding to start video recording process or not.
 You can customize by reading on section [Configuration extra scripts mount to container](#configuration-extra-scripts-mount-to-container).

 #### Video uploader